 Physical Activity and Yoga

 If you move, your gut moves with you.
-So especially if you lead a sedentary life (work behind a desk and little exercise in your free time) some extra physical activity can help reduce your constipation.
+So especially if you have a sedentary life (work behind a desk and little exercise in your free time) some extra physical activity can help reduce your constipation.

-The physical activity will increase your gut motility and thus reduce the time your stools are in your colon.
+Physical activity will increase your gut motility and thus reduce the time your stools are in your colon.

 Yoga will help reduce constipation since the twists in yoga actually massage your internal organs and your intestines.
 The massaging of your intestine relaxes your muscles and helps to move the stool through the intestine.
+For inspiration on yoga poses to help with constipation, check out this blog I wrote about that.

 Stress Relief and Meditation

 Stress relief could be anything that helps you get relaxed.
 Just see whatever feels good to you.
-It could be anything from a walk in the park, reading your favorite magazine, taking a shower or practicing yoga.
+It could be anything from a walk in the park, reading your favorite magazine, taking a shower, or practicing yoga.
 Try to take at least 15 minutes each day to yourself.
 You can only flourish if you take care of yourself!

 You could try any type of meditation.
 Use an app or guided meditation if you’ve never done it before.
 Just 10 minutes a day can make a difference!

-What has worked for you to reduce your constipation?
+What has worked for you to reduce your functional constipation?
 Have you tried anything else that has helped you?
 Let me know!